Handling Approvals

 skill_export— when the agent packages its work into a skill.
 Instead of a regular approval card, a skill review screen opens where you inspect the name, description, and file list before confirming.

-Some actions are rejected immediately — the agent gets a “blocked by policy” error with no user prompt.
+Some actions are rejected immediately — the agent gets a “blocked by policy” result with no user prompt.
 Common cases:

-An agent that receives AUTO_DENY does not retry the blocked command; it looks for an alternative approach.
+An agent that hits this block does not retry the blocked command; it looks for an alternative approach.

 The “auto-approve next N times” toggle on an approval card is separate: it creates a one-session grant that expires after N uses.